jhellingman/tei2html/Wiki/Introduction.md

 ## SGML versus XML ##

+Originally, TEI was defined in SGML.
+Since version P4, this TEI has moved on to XML.
 XML is a considerably simplified reincarnation of SGML.
 It does away with much of the complexity of SGML.
 However, TEI (and TEILite) was originally developed for SGML, and I started using TEI even before XML was conceived.

-Although XML is simpler, and many more tools can deal with it, SGML is somewhat easier to type due to its more relaxed syntax rules.
+Although XML is simpler, and far more tools can deal with it, SGML is somewhat easier to type due to its more relaxed syntax rules.
 You don't need to use quotes on all attribute values, nor need to provide close tags for all elements.
 For this reason, I normally produce my files in SGML.
 The conversion to XML is straightforward, and can (almost always) be fully automated.
 Since I am used to SGML, the examples in this document will be valid SGML snippets, but not necessarily well-formed XML.

-Of course, you can work directly in XML instead of SGML.
+Of course, you can work directly in XML instead of SGML, and the stylesheets are supposed to work with the P4 and P5 incarnations of TEI as well (although not all elements, even those of P3, are supported).
 Working in XML directly has a number of benefits as well:

   1. Directly viewable in most modern browsers (which can apply an XSLT transform on the fly; however, in practice, the `tei2html` stylesheets used here are too complex for a browser, and no current browser supports XSLT 2.0 directly).
   2. No initial conversion tool required.